tariqajyusuf/fidesdocs/pages/fides/cli_support/policies.md

 | `data_subjects` | List[DataRule] | The individual persons to whom you data rule pertains. |
 | `data_qualifier` | String | The acceptable or non-acceptable level of de-identification. |

-!!!
-Tip "For more detail on Policy resources, see the full [Policy resource documentation](https://ethyca.github.io/fideslang/resources/policy)."
+<Callout>For more detail on Policy resources, see the full [Policy resource documentation](https://ethyca.github.io/fideslang/resources/policy).</Callout>

 ### Sample Policy